 I grew up in Saskatoon Saskatchewan but every year our family would go camping for a couple of weeks in the Canadian Rocky Mountains.
 The mountain ranges became familiar at a young age since we explored and hiked when I was younger than 3 years old.
-Now that we live in Calgary, I am able to explore the surrounding Calgary area and mountain ranges weekly with my two little girls.
+Now that we live in Calgary, I am able to explore kid-friendly hikes in the Calgary area and mountain ranges weekly with my two little girls.
 Sometimes with my husband and most often without him.
-These 10 hikes for preschoolers are on our list to complete again this summer and you should try to complete them too!
+These 10 hikes for

 10 Hikes for Preschoolers To Do Near Calgary this Summer

 Easy – 2.6 km, 70 m elevation – located 35 minutes from downtown Calgary